jdriscoll/jdriscoll.github.com/pages/code_at_makalu.markdown

 ### Readability Counts

-On thing I admire about Python is it's focus on simplicity and readability above all else.
+One thing I admire about Python is it's focus on simplicity and readability above all else.
 [The Zen of Python](http://www.python.org/dev/peps/pep-0020/) is a good read for any developer and, in my opinion, applies to any language.
 Mostly, though, it's a good thing to keep in mind that every line of code will be read far many more times than it will be written.
 Comment where appropriate.
 Use descriptive variable names.
 The shortest way to write something is not always the best.

 I also recommend anyone who has a current Apple developer account watch this presentation (if you're not an Apple developer, and you'd like to see this, let me know):